+Learning about the causes and treatment of gingivitis will help you better understand and prevent the onset of gum disease.
 Gingivitis occurs when a film of plaque, or bacteria, accumulates on the teeth.
-Gingivitis is the inflammation of the gums, and if left untreated a more severe infection known as periodontitis will take hold.
+According to the American Dental Association, gingivitis is the inflammation of the gums, and if left untreated a more severe infection known as periodontitis will take hold.
 Gingivitis and periodontitis are the primary cause of tooth loss in adults.
 Dental diseases can be expensive, so the best approach is preventative dental care at home and ensuring you book the recommended bi-annual dental cleaning.

 Symptoms of gingivitis include red and puffy gums, tender gums that bleed easily when brushing your teeth, receding gums and halitosis.
 Gingivitis can be remedied with improved oral hygiene.
 Some steps you can take include longer and more frequent brushing, more frequent flossing and include an antiseptic mouthwash to help.